fmaussion/fmaussion.github.io/_posts/2017-09-17-iceland-trek.md

 </figure>

-The trek fulfilled all our expectations: it was a truly wild adventure rewarded with wonderful, magical landscapes that we had to share with no other (we didn't see any other human being during the seven days of our trip).
+The trek fulfilled all our expectations: it was a truly wild adventure rewarded with wonderful landscapes.

 **Disclaimer**: *We decided to write a description of our itinerary here, and trekkers might find this information useful.
-However, we'd like to emphasize that this information is given with no warranty and that this trek should not be taken lightly.
-The walk isn't technically difficult, but is remote and engaged.
+However, we'd like to emphasize that this information is given with no warranty.
+The walk isn't technically difficult, but is remote and engaged (we didn't see any other human being during the seven days of our trip).
 The conditions in Iceland are very variable, and the glacier and river crossings can be significantly more challenging in bad weather conditions.
 The glacier traverse, in particular, has changed considerably in comparison to Dieter Graser's description in